msteinhoff/backup-tools/agents/atlassian-stash/README.md

 - `STASH_PASSWORD`

-    Value of the `stash.password` java property.
+    Value for the `stash.password` java property.

     From the Stash backup client documentation: